We own

 you ASAP.

-On this page are a series of pictures and information
+On this page are a series of pictures and basic information

 about types of vintage & antique woodworking

-antique tools that affect values and create a price range from a
+antique tools that affect values and prices from a

-few dollars to many thousands of dollars for a given antique tool or plane.
+few dollars to many hundreds of dollars for an antique tool or plane.

-They may all look the same upon first glance or to
+They may all look the same upon first glance to

 the casual observer but that is not what antique